nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/elasticsearch-setup.md

   it is the default choice since Nuxeo 10.2.

 {{#> callout type='warning' }}

-The transport client will be depreciated in Elasticsearch 7.x.
+The transport client will be deprecated in Elasticsearch 7.x.
 {{/callout}}

 {{{multiexcerpt 'elasticsearch_supported_versions' page='Compatibility Matrix'}}}

 The default configuration uses an embedded Elasticsearch instance that runs in the same JVM as the Nuxeo Platform's.

 {{#> callout type='warning' }}
 This embedded mode **is only for testing purpose** and should not be used in production, neither Elasticsearch nor Nuxeo can support an embedded installation.
 {{/callout}}

 For production you need to setup an Elasticsearch cluster.